aucontraire/cognivault/README.md

 To integrate your own model (e.g. hosted model or different provider like Anthropic, Mistral, or local inference):

 1. **Implement the interface**:
    Create a new class that inherits from `LLMInterface` in `src/cognivault/llm/llm_interface.py`.
+   Note that the `generate` method now supports an optional `system_prompt` parameter to provide more flexible prompt control.

 2. **Add to factory**:
    Register your new implementation in `LLMFactory` (`src/cognivault/llm/factory.py`) under a new provider name.